everlasterVR/everlastervr.github.io/_vam_plugins/tittymagic/v5.2/keybindings/content.md

-TittyMagic has support for some actions to be triggered with [Keybindings](https://hub.virtamate.com/resources/keybindings.4400/).
+TittyMagic has support for some actions to be triggered with [Keybindings](https://hub.virtamate.com/resources/keybindings.4400/) (Hub).
 I highly recommend this plugin when in desktop mode - the Find Command binding allows quickly accessing lots of commands from VAM and plugins that integrate with it.

 | Command | Description |
 | --- | --- |